 - Property owners or their legal agent

-- Contractors must have a valid Virginia State Contractors License and valid City of Winchester Business License
+- Contractors that have a valid Virginia State Contractors License and valid City of Winchester Business License

 - If you are not sure a contractor has a valid license, you may call the Inspections Dept. at 540-667-1815, option #7, and we can check for you.

 Permitting and Inspections for electrical work located inside the City of Winchester are conducted by the Middle Department Inspection Agency (MDIA).
 MDIA is a private company contracted to the City of Winchester to issue electrical permits and provide electrical inspections.
-MDIA reports all inspection results to the Building Official.
-Code disputes and appeals are handled by the Building Official.
+MDIA reports all issued electrical permits and inspection results to the Building Official.

 Electrical inspections are currently conducted under the 2020 National Electrical Code (NFPA 70).